Drakonis96/plexytrackt/README.md

      }'
    ```

    The response contains an `access_token` and `refresh_token`.
-Save both along with the client ID and client secret.
+Save both along
+   with the client ID and client secret.

+When you start PlexyTrackt, open `http://localhost:5000` in your browser.
+The
+first time you visit the page it will prompt you for the authorization code from
+Trakt.
+After you provide the code the application exchanges it for an access and
+refresh token and stores them in `trakt_tokens.json` for future use.

 ## Running with Docker Compose